-‘General Hospital’ Spoilers From Frank Valentini #AskGH on Twitter
+‘General Hospital’ Spoilers From Frank Valentini #AskGH On Twitter

 The Best Question From #AskGH

-But the funniest and perhaps best question asked of General Hospital‘s Frank Valentini, aside from boxers or briefs (he said boxer briefs) was about Roger Howarth.
+But the funniest and perhaps best question asked of General Hospital‘s Frank Valentini, aside from boxers or briefs (he said boxer briefs), was about Roger Howarth.
 A fan asked, “Do you braid Roger’s hair at night?” which is a hilarious image of the General Hospital actor and the producer.

 Frank quipped back, “Nope.
 I don’t know how to braid hair.”
 If you haven’t checked out the tweets and replies to Frank Valentini’s #AskGH, it’s worth a look for any General Hospital fan.
 It’s a nice treat that both Frank and Nathan offered up some really good General Hospital spoilers.